MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-powershell.md

 ### Prerequisites for running AIP labeling cmdlets unattended

-To run Azure Information Protection labeling cmdlets unattended, use the following:
+To run Azure Information Protection labeling cmdlets unattended, use the following access details:

 - **A Windows account** that can sign in interactively.